goodrain/rainbond/Licensing.md

 Once private individuals or Legal Entities copy or modify Rainbond source code in any ways, the modified version and copies will fall under the GPLv3 License.

+Prohibit the use of Rainbond to provide SaaS (Software as a Service) services.

 For any non-GPL usage of Rainbond, one or multiple Commercial Licenses authorized by Goodrain Co., Ltd. must be obtained first.